Academic Grievance Policy

 - Suspension or Dismissal from the university

 It is presumed that such decisions result from consistent, fair, and equitable application of clearly articulated standards and procedures.
 Students appealing such decisions must demonstrate that the standards and procedures were not clearly stated or that they were not applied in a consistent, fair and equitable manner.
 An appeal may NOT be based on a disagreement with the standards and procedures themselves.

 This document is not intended to limit a student or faculty member and/or department from resolving a problem in any informal way they find satisfactory.
 However, the college level appeal procedures outlined in Article II must be exhausted before a student may initiate the University-level procedures described in Article III.

 Time limits cited in these procedures may be extended when special circumstances exist.
 The Vice President of Academic Affairs or designee will make such determinations.

 ARTICLE II College-Level Appeal Procedures

-If the grievance still is unresolved, the student next may seek redress through a meeting with the instructor, the Department Chair, and the College Dean (or designee).
+If the grievance still is unresolved, the student next may seek redress through a meeting with the instructor or decision maker, the Department Chair, and the College Dean (or designee).
 The student must request the meeting within seven (7) working days from the date the process under Section 2 above is concluded.
 The meeting shall be convened by the College Dean or designee as soon as possible, but within no more than twenty (20) working days.
-The Department Chair and College Dean will consult with the instructor, who has the sole discretion to change a grade, consistent with this policy.
-The College Dean or designee shall note the conclusion reached on the College's and on the student's copy of the Student Academic Grievance Form and shall return the appropriate copy to the student and retain the College copy on file.
+In cases involving a grade appeal, the Department Chair and College Dean will consult with the instructor, who has the sole discretion to change a grade, consistent with this policy.
+The College Dean or designee shall note the conclusion reached on the College's and on the student's copy of the Student Academic Grievance Form, return the appropriate copy to the student and instructor or decision maker, and retain the College copy on file.